PaulBRobinson/wp-virtual-page-tutorial/README.md

 ```

 Active via the plugins screen then visit a single post & add /dump to the URL.
 That will show a page, with templates intact, that should give a neat (sort-of) list of the data from `$wp_query->post`.
 The template provided is for twentyfifteen so it may not work with other templates.
 It is, however, just a matter of altering your template file.

+### Updating
+If you have installed this plugin before the recent update & are pulling the latest copy from Github please make sure to deactivate & reactivate the plugin, or click save on the permalinks settings page to flush rewrite rules or the new page will not be available.

 ### License